Water supply and sanitation in Egypt: Economic efficiency

 The share of non-revenue water in Egypt was estimated at 32% in 2012/13., slightly lower than the level of 34% in 2005 and much lower than the level of 40-50% estimated for the 1990s.
 The good practice benchmark in the region is in Tunisia where the level of non-revenue water is 18%.

 Egyptian utilities are overstaffed.
 They employed 98,500 staff in 2008 for 9.5 million subscribers, equivalent to more than 10 employees per 1000 connections.
 In 2012/13 this figure has decreased to 6.5 according to EWRA.
 Good practice for water and sanitation utilities is to have less than 5 employees.

 Financial aspects

 Water and sewer tariffs in Egypt are among the lowest in the world.
 Despite their affordability, almost half the bills are not paid and politicians are reluctant to increase tariffs, especially since the Arab Spring.
 Thus only a fraction of costs is recovered through revenues from tariffs.
-The shortfall in revenues is partly made up by government subsidies for investment and operations at the tune of USD 2.5bn per year, of which only about 10 percent is financed by external donors.
+The shortfall in revenues is partly made up by government subsidies for investment and operations at the tune of US$2.5bn per year, of which only about 10 percent is financed by external donors.